apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 The `RequestChainNetworkTransport` uses an object that conforms to the `InterceptorProvider` protocol in order to create that array of interceptors for each operation it executes.
 There are a couple of providers that are set up by default, which return a fairly standard array of interceptors.

 The nice thing is that you can also add your own interceptors to the chain anywhere you need to perform custom actions.
-In this case, you want to have an interceptor that will add
+In this case, you want to have an interceptor that will add your token.

 First, create the new interceptor.
 Go to **File > New > File...** and create a new **Swift File**.
 Name it **TokenAddingInterceptor.swift**.
 Open that file, and add the